Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/02-files/page-05.md

 <div class="divider-heading"></div>

-**Text documents** include many file types and can be described as any file that stores an ASCII character set (as opposed to binary data), which is the most common format for the English language.
+**Text documents** can be described as any file that stores an ASCII character set (letters and numbers) (as opposed to binary data - zeroes and ones).

 <div class="divider-pg"></div>